 Forward Garden is the closest Jezoflorid planet to human space.
 The Jezoflorid capital is on the other side of the galaxy, virtually inaccessible.
 Thus, forward garden serves as the most convenient location to do business with Mother Corp.
 The whole planet is covered in a tangled grid of vegetation to the depth of 2 kilometers.
 In its forested depths, there are locations of great natural beauty and splendor, making it a premier resort for galactic aristos.
 The planet also hosts massive farms and processing facilities that grow luxury food items for galactic consumption, as well as farms where Jezoflorids are grown and trained.
 Jezoflorid servants are a major export, as they are renowned for their loyalty and dedication.
 The planet has a criminal underworld, literally, as the deep reaches of the tangle are free of any sort of legal oversight.
 There is a thriving drug trade, as well as an effective network of assassins who call this planet home.
 At the bottom of the forest there is an "acid ocean" a double misnomer, as it is actually composed of powerful enzymes, and it is a more like a network of swamps and lakes than an ocean.
-In some places there are ancient ruins from before the coming of Jezoflorids.
-There are persistent rumors that there is great wealth to be found in them.

 Law: There is little "official" law.
 The official settlements have Jezoflorid militias to respond to most crimes.
 They spend most of their time chasing pickpockets and catching sloppy criminals.
 It's an open secret that Mother Corp employs assassins to eliminate threats to their power base.
 Beyond the borders of "civilization", the biosphere itself protects the planet.
 Any threat or disturbance is met by hostile fauna.
 It should be noted that this does not eliminate all "illegal" behavior, but instead keeps the criminal underworld in check.
 The best way to think about it is as a tax on criminals.
 The tax is every year a certain number of them are eaten by hornets.